Nevada county reverses controversial vote and certifies two recounts while legal action looms

 RENO, Nev. -- Commissioners in Nevada's second most populous county certified the results of two local recounts on Tuesday, reversing course on a controversial vote against certification that spurred legal action and put Washoe County in unchartered legal territory.

-The 4-1 vote overturns a rare move against certifying election recount results from last month's primary in the politically mixed swath of Reno and northern Nevada that had potential implications for how the November elections could play out in one of the nation’s most important swing counties.
+The 4-1 decision overturns last week's vote against certifying election recount results from June's primary in the politically mixed swath of northern Nevada, which includes Reno.
+The rare move had potential implications for how the November elections could play out in one of the nation’s most important swing counties.

 Nevada Secretary of State Cisco Aguilar and Attorney General Aaron Ford are still waiting for the state Supreme Court to address a petition they filed last week that seeks to confirm the legal obligations of county commissioners to certify election results.
 While it is unclear if or when the court will take that up, a ruling could set precedent and apply to county commissions statewide who refuse to certify results in November.